samiamlabs/minireach_docs/source/electrical.rst

 +++++++++++++++++++++++

 The power disconnect is on the right side of the battery.
-This switch cuts the power between the battery all systems on the robot.
+This switch cuts the power between the battery and all systems on the robot.

 .. figure:: _static/power_switch_arrow.png
    :width: 80%